Lease A Racehorse

 - The Agreement should be completed by the parties concerned, checked carefully before signing and any alterations or additions must be initialed by all parties.

-- The Agreement should be lodged with the Registrar of Racehorses or the Principal Club together with the relevant fee.
-The fee for a lease in New South Wales is $60.00.
-Principal Clubs in other states should be contacted regarding the current fee.
+- The Agreement should be lodged with the Principal Racing Authority together with the relevant fee.
+The fee for a lease in New South Wales is $60.
+Principal Racing Authorities in other states should be contacted regarding the current fee.

 - When the Lease is recorded a Lease Endorsement Certificate will be returned to the Manager or a nominated person.